 1500 84 St NE, Calgary, AB

-Pumpkin Palooza begins on October 5 and takes place every Saturday and Sunday (and Thanksgiving Monday) in October at Cobb’s Adventure Park.
+Pumpkin Palooza begins on October 3 and takes place every Saturday and Sunday (and Thanksgiving Monday) in October at Cobb’s Adventure Park.
 Wander through the patch to find the perfect pumpkin to take home for Halloween carving, and get a few fall photos while you’re at it!
 For the perfect photo-op, why not get one of the princesses visiting the Adventure Park to join in?
 Cobb’s Adventure Park has tons of fun attractions to keep your family busy outside of pumpkin collecting – try out the giant hill slides, pedal carts, blacklight mini-golf, a climbing wall, the ropes course and the bouncy world, among other fun activities.
-Best of all, Cobb’s has a kangaroo petting zoo with 26 wallabies and kangaroos, including two babies!
-There are also pigs, a tortoise, snakes, chickens, bunnies, sugar gliders, an iguana and a bearded dragon.
-What could be more fun?!
+It’s an event for the whole family that you won’t want to miss!

 226066 112 Street West, Foothills No. 31

-On October 19th and 20th, Granary Road will be hosting their annual Pumpkin Fest, where visitors are invited to join in on a pumpkin hunt as well as pumpkin carving.
+AppleFest is coming to Granary Road on September 26th and 27th, which is fun for the whole family.
+Get all kinds of varieties, make your own caramel apples or make a beautiful globe terrarium, check out the old school traditional apple cider pressing, an apple-peeling contest and fun in the park, too!
+Plus, on October 16th to 19th, Granary Road will be hosting their annual Pumpkin Fest, where visitors are invited to join in on a pumpkin hunt as well as pumpkin carving.
 Many of the offerings at the market will be pumpkin-themed, and the smell of fall is sure to be in the air outside at the Active Learning Park, which you and your kids definitely won’t want to miss.
 Kids will love the exhibits with a variety of themes including the ant farm adventure, arachnid web, beehive honeycomb, orchard treehouse, and more.
 There are also lots of cute and cuddly animals to visit and pet, including pigs, peacocks, ducks, ponies, alpacas, bunnies, kittens, goats, just to name a few!

 Range Rd 14, Bowden, AB

 Bowden Sunmaze has three different mazes for visitors to explore, one of which is made up of over 100,000 organically grown sunflowers!
-Sadly, the sunflowers will only be around until the end of September at the latest, so if you’re looking for an incredible photo op, you’ll want to get there soon (call ahead to ensure that the flowers are still in bloom).
+Sadly, the sunflowers will only be around until the end of September at the latest, so if you’re looking for an incredible photo op, you’ll want to get there soon (reserve tickets online ahead to ensure that the flowers are still in bloom).
 There is also an 8-acre corn maze made up of stalks that are 5-6 feet tall, as well as a brand new willow tree maze.
-When you’re finished visiting the different mazes, why not stop to pick some of your own produce in the U-Pick field?
-In season currently are beans, peas, potatoes, carrots, beets, and a small selection of flowers.

 Does your family have a favourite pumpkin patch or corn maze to visit?
 Do you plan on checking out one of the six on our list?
 Fill us in in the comments!